PrivateCoffee/matrix-gptbot/README.md

 or rather, it doesn't make sense then because you already have to explicitly specify the command to use.

+## Voice input and output

+The bot supports voice input and output, but it is disabled by default.
+To enable it, use the `!gptbot roomsettings` command to change the settings for the current room. `!gptbot roomsettings stt true` will enable voice input, and `!gptbot roomsettings tts true` will enable voice output.
+Note that this may be a little unreliable at the moment, especially voice input.

 ## Troubleshooting

 **Help, the bot is not responding!**